Galerie’s Weekly Art and Design Industry News Brief

 Larry Ossei-Mensah named senior curator at MOCAD

-Ossei-Mensah comes to the Museum of Contemporary Art Detroit after almost a decade as an independent curator, cultural critic, and co-founder of ARTNOIR.
-He recently co-curated a solo presentation of Allison Janae Hamilton’s work with Susan Cross at MASS MoCA.
-“Larry Ossei-Mensah is a rising star, whose recent work at MASS MoCA demonstrates a brilliant and complex approach to contemporary art and public programming,” says the museum’s Executive Director Elysia Borowy-Reeder.
+Ossei-Mensah comes to the Museum of Contemporary Art Detroit after almost a decade as an independent curator, cultural critic, and cofounder of ARTNOIR.
+He recently cocurated a solo presentation of Allison Janae Hamilton’s work with Susan Cross at MASS MoCA.
+“Larry Ossei-Mensah is a rising star, whose recent work at MASS MoCA demonstrates a brilliant and complex approach to contemporary art and public programming,” said the museum’s executive director, Elysia Borowy-Reeder, in a statement.
 “As we expand our commitment to larger exhibitions and innovative programming, Larry brings a unique expertise in this area and his keen eye for curating with culturally inclusive nuance will further strengthen our program.”

 San Francisco’s new transit center will be filled with new public art

 San Francisco’s new Salesforce Transit Center opens this weekend and features four public artworks by James Carpenter, Julie Chang, Jenny Holzer, and Ned Kahn.
 Chang designed the center’s terrazzo floor in the Grand Hall, which depicts California’s flora and fauna.
 Kahn’s 1,000-foot-long fountain responds to real-time information about the movement of the buses below, with the jets of water mimicking that of the vehicles.
 Holzer created a 182-foot wraparound LED installation that displays quotes from 42 notable writers like Maya Angelou and Joan Didion.
 James Carpenter contributed a light sculpture that will line a pedestrian passageway.
 The new center is expected to welcome 100,000 passengers each day.

 The Hirshhorn Museum acquires its first work of performance art